FACTBOX-Olympics-Reaction to Canada's boycott of 2020 Games

 Japanese Prime Minister Shinzo Abe, speaking to parliament, said postponing the Olympics was an option if holding them in their "complete form" became impossible.
 "If that becomes difficult, we may have no option but to consider postponing the Games, given the Olympic principle of putting the health of athletes first."

-Canadian Heritage Minister Steven Guilbeault, who is also responsible for sports, posted on Twitter: "To our athletes: Representing your country at this time also means protecting your health and the health of those surrounding you ...
-We will keep cheering you up, everyday."

-Indian Olympic Association secretary general Rajeev Mehta told Reuters: "We will wait for a month before we take any decision.
-The association will speak to all stakeholders, including the IOC, before arriving at a decision."
-India's sports secretary RS Jhulaniya told Reuters: "The IOA has not yet reached out to us on Olympic participation.
-We expect them to consult with the sports ministry but that stage has not yet arrived."
+Kremlin spokesman Dmitry Peskov it was up to the IOC and the Russian Olympic Committee to decide whether Russia should send athletes to the Tokyo Olympics if they are held as scheduled.
+Russian Olympic Committee President Stanislav Pozdnyakov said on Sunday that it was trying to do all it could to safeguard athletes' health, without providing further detail.

 Morten Molholm Hansen, director of Denmark's sports confederation, told local broadcaster DR: "To gather more than 200 nations one place in Tokyo already in four months at a time where we don't know if the coronavirus has been knocked down is way too risky."
-ATHLETE REACTION
+French Olympic Committee president Denis Masseglia said on Radio RMC that a delay of the Olympics was inevitable and just a matter of days.

+"The moment the IOC indicates that it is thinking about other solutions, it has already decided to delay the games," he said.
+"The IOC has come under a lot of criticism, although it has never said it wanted to maintain the Games at any cost."
+Poland's Olympic Committee, PKOL, said: "The Polish Olympic Committee calls on the International Olympic Committee to change the date and as soon as possible to decide on the Tokyo 2020 Olympic Games."

+The Dutch Olympic Committee said in a statement: "We will not send any athletes if their health is not guaranteed.
+For this we will take binding advice from the World Health Organization, the Dutch National Institute for Public Health and the Ministry of Foreign Affairs.
+"Until there is more clarity we will work with two scenarios, in which we will minimize the preparations for the scenario in which Tokyo 2020 is held this summer."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)